 Is Broiled Salmon Healthy?

 This sought-after fish is well worth its popularity.
-In the list of foods that yield DHA, salmon takes second place, which is amazing because DHA is rare in nature.
+In the list of foods that yield DHA and EPA, salmon takes second place, which is amazing because DHA is rare in nature.

-DHA, or omega-3, is one of the good fats that only exist in certain kinds of sea animals, seeds, and nuts.
+DHA and EPA are the good fats that only exist in certain kinds of fish and seafood.
 It does the body wonders and, unlike fad diets, its benefits are backed by science.

 Not only does it yield good fats, salmon is also a lean protein source.
 Like beef, salmon contains the essential amino acids for muscle growth.